nikoma/Old-Apphera-Dashboard/README.md

 # Apphera
 ## The open source Internet, social media monitoring and social engagement platform
-### Now in 3 Languages available: English, German and Spanish

 Apphera is a complete platform, covering the full range of activities you need to cover when planning any kind of social media monitoring, social engagement platform, reputation management or SEO related activities.